GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     *   `FLUSHABLE_COMPOSITE` - stream behaves similarly to
         `SYNCABLE_COMPOSITE`, except `hflush()` is also supported.
 It will use the same implementation as `hsync()`.

+For streaming applications where checkpoint files are used, `FLUSHABLE_COMPOSITE` should be used as the upstream frameworks typically use `hflush()` or `hsync()` calls before closing a file and if `FLUSHABLE_COMPOSITE` is not used then data is not written to these files.

 *   `fs.gs.outputstream.sync.min.interval.ms` (default: `0`)